-- Providing differentiated semiconductor process equipment to address customers' current production requirements and next generation product development roadmaps; - Investing to win through focused research and development in markets that we believe provide significant growth opportunities or are at an inflection point in semiconductor process equipment requirements, including LED, power electronics, photonics, front-end semiconductor, and advanced packaging technologies; - Leveraging our sales channel and local process applications support teams to build strong strategic relationships with technology leaders; - Expanding our services portfolio to improve the performance of our systems, including spare parts, upgrades, and consumables to drive growth, reduce our customers' cost of ownership, and improve customer satisfaction;

-- Cross-selling our product portfolio across our broad customer base and end markets to both maximize sales opportunities and diversify our business; - Utilizing a combination of outsourced and internal manufacturing strategies to flex manufacturing capacity through industry investment cycles without compromising quality or performance; and - Pursuing partnerships and acquisitions to expand our product portfolio into new and adjacent markets to drive sales growth.
+- Innovation by providing differentiated semiconductor and thin film process equipment to address our customers' challenging materials engineering problems for current production requirements and next generation product development roadmaps; Investing in focused research and development in markets that we believe provide significant growth opportunities or are at an inflection point, including compound semiconductor, leading edge front-end semiconductor, and advanced packaging; - Penetrating new markets by leveraging our sales channel and local process applications support teams to build strong strategic relationships with leading customers; Expanding our services portfolio to improve the performance of our systems, reduce our customers' cost of ownership, and improve customer satisfaction; Cross-selling our diverse product portfolio across our broad customer base; - Improving profitability by optimizing manufacturing costs as we employ a combination of internal and outsourced manufacturing strategies to flex manufacturing capacity through industry investment cycles without compromising quality or performance.

-Our products are sold to semiconductor and advanced packaging device manufacturers in the following four markets: Advanced Packaging, MEMS & RF Filters; LED Lighting, Display & Compound Semiconductor; Front-End Semiconductor; and Scientific & Industrial.
+Our products are purchased by semiconductor and thin film process equipment customers in the following four markets: 1) Advanced Packaging, MEMS & RF Filters; 2) LED Lighting, Display & Compound Semiconductor; 3) Front-End Semiconductor; and 4) Scientific & Industrial.